Webley RIC: No. 1

 Designed in 1867 for .442 centerfire cartridge, it was one of the earliest British breachloading revolvers.
 Solid frame revolver, with a round barrel screwed into the frame, and a one piece wooden grip held by two vertical screws.

-The foresight is sloted in, mostly semi-round, while the backsight is a long, V-shaped groove on the top strap above the cylinder.
+The foresight is slotted in, mostly semi-round, while the backsight is a long, V-shaped groove on the top strap above the cylinder.
 It has a loading gate hinged at the bottom that opens sideways, held by a flat spring.

 The six cambered cylinder is plain in the early models, while in later ones it was fluted to achieve a small reduction in weight.
 The ejector rod is mounted on a yoke (swivel) under the barrel and mostly housed in the hollow cylinder arbor, so it can be pulled out and swung to the right when needed.
 When the ejector rod is drawn out, the cylinder may be removed after drawing the arbor forward.

 The revolver has a double-action lock, with a half-cock position for loading.

 These revolvers were made in a variety of calibers, but no less than .410 in (10.4 mm).
 They were widely used all over the British Empire, and copied in various European countries.

 In 1872, a pocket model (.442 in) with a 2.5 in barrel was produced, which was the precursor of the famous British Buldog revolvers.